 Hubby vs. Wifey vs. Friends #19: Lightning Magic Man

-Our picture this time comes from Jake's Pinterest board.
+March 2020: Our picture this time comes from Jake's Pinterest board.
 I picked it, and he told me that it's a character from Magic the Gathering (a trading card game).
-He looked cool to me!
-It's funny that Jake and Hubby's stories turned out so similar, though as Jake said, they forked hard at the very end.
+The character looked cool to me!
+It's funny that Jake's and Patrick's stories turned out so similar, though as Jake said, they forked hard at the very end.
 Read on to find out what we came up with...

 (You also might find it funny to know that we decided to do our writing while our very young daughters were still up, and the results were interesting, to say the least.
 At one point, Jake looked at me, laughed, and said, "You literally have children crawling all over you."
 What writers do to write!
 Ah well, we had fun.
 Check out the results of the Distracted Writers Guild - what I'm calling us tonight!)